peterhinch/micropython-micropower/UPOWER.md

  Arguments `delta` the delay period in ms, `addr` the address where the time was saved (default 1021).
  6. `cprint` Same usage as `print` but does nothing if USB is connected.
+ 7. `why` No args.
+Returns the reason for a wakeup event.
+ 8. `bkpram_ok` No args.
+Detection of valid data in backup RAM after a power up event.
+Returns `True` if RAM has retained data (i.e. it was battery backed during outage).

+### Other functions

+These functions were implemented to overcome a problem with the `pyb.ADCAll` class.
+This has been fixed but the functions are retained to avoid breaking code.
- 7. `v33` No args.
+ 1. `v33` No args.
 Returns Vdd.
 If Vin > 3.3V Vdd should read approximately 3.3V.
 Lower values indicate a Vin which has dropped below 3.3V typically due to a failing battery.
- 8. `vref` Returns the reference voltage.
+ 2. `vref` Returns the reference voltage.
- 9. `vbat` Returns the backup battery voltage (if fitted).
+ 3. `vbat` Returns the backup battery voltage (if fitted).
- 10. `temperature` Returns the chip temperature in deg C. Note that the chip datasheet points out  that the absolute accuracy of this is poor, varies greatly from one chip to another, and is best suited for monitoring changes in temperature.
+ 4. `temperature` Returns the chip temperature in °C. Note that the chip datasheet points out  that the absolute accuracy of this is poor, varies greatly from one chip to another, and is best suited for monitoring changes in temperature.
 It produces spectacularly poor results if the 3.3V supply drops out of spec.
- 11. `why` No args.
-Returns the reason for a wakeup event.
- 12. `bkpram_ok` No args.
-Detection of valid data in backup RAM after a power up event.
-Returns `True` if RAM has retained data (i.e. it was battery backed during outage).

-Items 8-11 avoid the drawbacks of the `pyb.ADCAll` class.
-Instantiating this turns all available pins into ADC inputs.
-Further its `read_core_vbat()` method returns incorrect results if the 3.3V supply is low for example due to a failing battery.

 ### Classes